practicusai/docs/docs/k8s-setup.md

 echo "Install istio to your kubernetes cluster" istioctl install --set profile=default -y

-echo "Recommended: Add istioctl to path"
+echo "Recommended: Add istioctl to your path"
-# Add the below line to .zshrc or alike
+# Add the below line to .zshrc .bashrc or alike
 # export PATH=~/istio/bin:$PATH
 ```